sabya-in/sabya-in/README.md

-- 👋 Hi, I’m Sabya
+- 👋 Hi, I’m Sabyasachi ( Sabya you may call )
-- 👀 I’m interested in Algo-DS and ML
+- 👀 I’m interested in Algorithm Datastructures and learning new concepts and tech
-- 🌱 I’m currently trying learning c++ for embedded-sys
+- 🌱 I’m currently trying learning system design, Backend and UX for becoming full stack web developer
-- 💞️ I’m looking to collaborate on projects on ML
+- 💞️ I’m a generalist and have a wide range of proficiency , I have worked on projects on the entire spectrum ranging from Embedded System and FPGA design to Web developement including machine learning
+- I Believe in learning the core concepts and principles instead of being an Specialist
 - 📫 How to reach me ...

 <!---